deconf/Analytics-Insights/readme.txt

 - Hashmarks, outbound links, telephones and e-mails tracking
 - Custom event categories, actions and labels using annotated HTML elements

-= Google Analytics Dashboard for WP on Multisite =
+= Analytics Insights on Multisite =

 This plugin is fully compatible with multisite network installs, allowing three setup modes: